 « Previous Page

-Positron emission tomography (PET) is a test that uses a special type of camera and a tracer (radioactive chemical) to look at organs in the body.
+Positron emission tomography (PET) is a test that uses a special type of camera and a tracer (radioactive substance) to look at organs in the body.

 PET scan pictures do not show as much detail as computed tomography (CT) scans or magnetic resonance imaging (MRI).